wyattowalsh/data-science-notes/README.md

-# Data Science Notes
+# MakeUseofData.com: Data Science Notes

-Hopefully this will turn into a cool collection of notes across data science topics such as probability, predictive modeling, data mining, etc
+## Hey 👋 <br><br> Glad to see you here!

+You have just landed in the repository of the open-source website: [MakeUseofData.com](https://makeuseofdata.com/)!

+So far, MakeUseofData has only been utilized for **_Data Science Notes_**, a collection of notes on topics necessary for data scientists.
+However, it would be awesome if there are any ideas for additional content to be hosted on [MakeUseofData.com](https://makeuseofdata.com/).
+These ideas could be like hosting live-updating data stories or results of web-crawling a certain trend.
+Anything regarding the title really!
+Feel free to submit any ideas via issues with the `enhancement` tag. 👍

+Read below for information about **_Data Science Notes_** ⬇️

+### Motivation

+This project was first created as a place to host notes of one of the contributors as he endeavored to study various data science topics for job interviews.
+However, throughout that research, it was noticed that information on data science topics had wide dispersion; there were many many different sources of information to synthesize knowledge across the topics.
+Having seen the success of *Jupyter Book* deployments across several UC Berkeley courses, such as Data 8 with its textbook, [InferentialThinking.com](https://www.inferentialthinking.com/chapters/intro) it seemed like a good technology to create a repository of data science information since mathematical typesetting, in-page Jupyter Notebook usage, and additional plugins were available for use.

-## Usage
+### Usage

-### Building the book
+#### Building the book

-If you'd like to develop on and build the Data Science Notes book, you should:
+If you'd like to develop on and build the  **_Data Science Notes_** book, you should:

 - Clone this repository and run
-- Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+- Run `conda env create -f environment.yml` to create a Conda environment with the necessary dependencies or pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-- (Recommended) Remove the existing `Data Science Notes/_build/` directory
+- (Recommended) Remove the existing `data_science_notes/_build/` directory
-- Run `jupyter-book build Data Science Notes/`
+- Run `jupyter-book build data_science_notes/`

-A fully-rendered HTML version of the book will be built in `Data Science Notes/_build/html/`.
+A fully-rendered HTML version of the book will be built in `data_science_notes/_build/html/`.

-### Hosting the book

-The html version of the book is hosted on the `gh-pages` branch of this repo.
-A GitHub actions workflow has been created that automatically builds and pushes the book to this branch on a push or pull request to main.

-If you wish to disable this automation, you may remove the GitHub actions workflow and build the book manually by:

-- Navigating to your local build; and running,
-- `ghp-import -n -p -f Data Science Notes/_build/html`

-This will automatically push your build to the `gh-pages` branch.
-More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).
+### See Contribution Guidelines and Best Practices [**here**](https://github.com/wyattowalsh/data-science-notes/blob/master/CONTRIBUTING.md)

-## Contributors
+### Contributors

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/wyattowalsh/data_science_notes/graphs/contributors).

-## Credits
+### Credits

 This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).